woelke/vim-nerdtree_plugin_open/README.md

 ## Usage
-Select an arbitrary file or directory and press the button <**E**> to open the file with the default programm choosen by the operating system or the directory with the default file manager.
+Select an arbitrary file or directory and press the button <**E**> to open the file with the default program choosen by the operating system or the directory with the default file manager.